Eldar-Ka/SpreadsheetApp/README.md

 # SpreadsheetApp

-Sharable SpreadsheetApp GUI representation of this project: https://github.com/Eldar-Ka/SharableSpreadSheet-Simulator Made using .NET WinForms App Framework
+Sharable SpreadsheetApp GUI representation of this project: https://github.com/Eldar-Ka/SharableSpreadSheet-Simulator

+Made using .NET WinForms App Framework,
 This project was made as a part of an assignment in the course "Introduction to Operating Systems" Associated with Ben-Gurion University of the Negev

 Please place the **spreadsheet.dat** file in the path: "*C:\Users\user\source\repos\SpreadsheetApp\SpreadsheetApp\bin\Debug\net5.0-windows*"